-- 1. Make use of the allowances where no inheritance tax will be payable.
-These will be the annual exemption, the small gifts allowance and any gifts made in consideration of marriage. - 2.
-Consider gifting any available assets to your relatives or others.
+1. Make use of the allowances where no inheritance tax will be payable.
+These will be the annual exemption (£3,000 a year each plus another £3,000 if unclaimed last year), the small gifts allowance and any gifts made in consideration of marriage.

+- 2. Consider gifting any available assets to your relatives or others.
 The greater the period of time between the giving of the gift and your death will mean less inheritance tax is payable.
 This is, of course, an emotive subject and any decisions will depend on your personal circumstances.
 Remember, don't give away more than you can afford.
 For those clients with larger estates, the possibility of setting up trusts should be considered.
 (You may need to consider the interface between Capital Gains and IHT as avoiding both may not be possible). - 3.
 Some investments are IHT exempt, or get favourable treatment, as do qualifying business assets. - 4.
-Trusts, while potentially complex, may sometimes offer a way of saving IHT.
+Trusts, while potentially complex, may sometimes offer a way of saving IHT, and there are a lot of off the shelf products from leading insurance companies that can potentially achieve this safely and cheaply.